The title of the post: “Best Prospect Research Tools to Find High-Impact Donors.”

 AlumniFinder is a prospect research tool that relies on data.

 AlumniFinder believes in the power of data to drive fundraising results.
 It is a great option for educational institutions, healthcare organizations, and other nonprofits.
-AlumniFinder’s tools can help your organization update its donor database, discover more about your donors and prospects, and use analytics to segment your donors for more successful cultivation moves.
+AlumniFinder’s tools can help update your donor database, discover more about your donors and prospects, and use your nonprofit’s analytics to segment donors for more successful cultivation moves.

 Additionally, AlumiFinder can help manage your digital campaigns through fine-tuned email strategies and online targeting.